EXPLAINER: What's next in Musk's epic battle with Twitter?

 WHAT HAPPENS NEXT?

-Twitter lawyers had been preparing to grill Musk in a deposition set to begin Thursday, though it was unclear if it would take place as Musk’s renewed takeover offer remained in play.
+Twitter lawyers had been preparing to grill Musk in a deposition set to begin Thursday, but it appears to have been put off as Musk’s renewed takeover offer remained in play.

 IS MUSK READY FOR TWITTER TAKEOVER?